 Action: Introduce nurse plants (to aid focal peatland plants)

-- Three studies examined the effect, on peatland vegetation, of introducing nurse plants to aid focal peatland plants.
+- Three studies evaluated the effects, on peatland vegetation, of introducing nurse plants to aid focal peatland plants.
 Two studies were in bogs.
 One was in a tropical peat swamp.

 - Survival (1 study): One replicated, paired, controlled study in Malaysia reported that planting nurse trees had no effect on survival of planted peat swamp tree seedlings (six species).